SAP-samples/teched2023-XP185v/exercises/ex3/README.md

 <br><img src="/exercises/ex3/IMAGES/AuditLogServiceViewSubscription.png" width="70%">

-7. Under **Instances and Subscriptions**, you can now see the new application **Audit Log Viewer Service** and the **Go to Application** button.
+7. Under **Instances and Subscriptions**, you can now see the new application **SAP Audit Log Viewer service** and the **Go to Application** button.

 <br><img src="/exercises/ex3/IMAGES/AuditLogServiceSubscriptionDetails.png" width="70%">

-## Exercise 3.2 Configure the Audit Log Viewer Service
+## Exercise 3.2 Configure the SAP Audit Log Viewer service

- In this exercise you will configure the Audit Log Viewer Service to see audit relevant log entries.
+ In this exercise you will configure the SAP Audit Log Viewer service to see audit relevant log entries.

 1. Open the **SAP BTP Cockpit**.